Gil Tucker

-Tucker portrayed Martin Chester in soap opera Neighbours in 1999.
+Tucker co-starred as Max Buckley in 1988's House Rules.
+He portrayed Martin Chester in soap opera Neighbours in 1999.
 In 2007 to 2009 he played the part of the coroner on City Homicide.

 Since 1988, Tucker has run a herb and fruit supply business to the hospitality trade around Melbourne.

 In 2020 Tucker is starring in the play The Curtain in Melbourne.